Blog

 What is the Difference?

 Illegally Passing a School Bus is a serious traffic offense when initiated by a police officer.
 If convicted, a person can receive 6 points on their driving record (MVR) and be sentenced up to 12 months in jail.
-It is a misdemeanor traffic offense; and as a result, the accused is entitled to full due process, including a trial by jury.
-Any person charged with a misdemeanor traffic offense has the option to be represented by counsel, and it is highly recommended for ones that are more serious.
+While it was previously considered a misdemeanor offense, after July 1, 2024, it is now a misdemeanor of a high and aggravated nature.
+As a result, the fine will be at least $1,000 and if a person serves any jail, they will not be eligible for 2 for 1 credit.
+However, the accused is entitled to full due process, including a trial by jury.
+Any person charged with a misdemeanor traffic offense has the option to be represented by counsel, and with the possibility of having 6 points added to your license, we recommend that you hire an experienced Georgia School Bus Lawyer to assist with your case.

 Tickets issued by a camera for unlawfully passing a school bus or running a red light are civil infractions.
-The only penalty possible is a fine set by statute.
+For a first offense, the fine will be $1,000.00.
+For a second offense, the new law allows law enforcement to notify the driver's car insurance company of the violations.
 If convicted, there is no criminal record and the offense does not get reported on an MVR.
 As a result, there is not much an attorney could do to make things better; and the attorney fees likely would exceed the fine amount.

 Accordingly, there is not much I can do to help someone in these situations; this is by design.
 The fines are such that it is intentionally not worth it for most people to fight their case.
 The lack of collateral consequences such as having a criminal or driving record also makes fighting the case less desirable.